harvard-nrg/dwiqc/docs/source/xnat.rst

 `1) ---sub` `2) ---ses` `3) ---bids-dir` `4) ---partition` `5) ---fs-license`

 | 1. ``--sub`` is the subject's identifier in the BIDS hierarchy.
 If you've used *get* mode to download your data it will be in the ``--bids-dir`` directory.
 In the case of the example we're using here, it would be PE201222.
-Remember not to include the "sub-"" prefix!
+Remember not to include the "sub-" prefix!

-| 2. ``--ses`` is the specific session for your subject according to BIDS format.
-By default, get mode will place a session direcory one step below the sub-SUBJECT directory and combine the subject and session identifier from XNAT.
+| 2. ``--ses`` is the specific session for your subject according to BIDS format. *get* mode will place a session direcory one step below the sub-SUBJECT directory and combine the subject and session identifier from XNAT.
 The example above downloaded data under the XNAT label PE201222_230719, so the session directory will be called ses-PE201222230719.
 See example below. *get* mode will remove any non alpha-numeric characters in the ``--label`` argument when creating the session name.

 .. image:: images/session-directory.png

-| 3. ``--bids-dir`` is the same directory passed to the ``bids-dir`` argument in *get* mode.
-Absolute path to the directory where the data is in BIDS format.
+| 3. ``--bids-dir`` is the same directory passed to the ``--bids-dir`` argument in *get* mode.
+It's the absolute path to the directory where the data is in BIDS format.

 | 4. ``--partition`` refers to the name of the partition or cluster where the sbatch jobs will be submitted to.
 This is generally just the name of your HPC system (e.g. fasse, fasse_gpu, Armis, etc.)